 Feeding mom kitten food is recommended, this will give her the extra calories that a nursing mom needs.
 Don't forget that mom cat will also need constant access to clean fresh water.

 The best thing a new baby cat knows how to do naturally is to suckle.
 In healthy kittens, this trait will be strong and instinctive.
-Newborn kittens will slowly and steadily put on weight if they are developing as they are supposed to. newborn kittens
+Newborn kittens will slowly and steadily put on weight if they are developing as they are supposed to.

 Newborn Kitten Care.
 New kittens spend lots of time sleeping.